 For mobility scenarios which involve more than two RAN nodes, either direct or indirect data forwarding may be applied.
 Two transport layer addresses of different versions may be provided to enable that the source RAN node can select either IPv4 or IPv6.

+Direct data forwarding for inter-system handover is specified in TS 38.300 [3].
+If a gNB and an en-gNB are involved in direct data forwarding and realised within the same network entity, inter-system handover to and from EN-DC allows direct data forwarding being performed in a node-internal way, in which case the source RAN node provides a UE context reference to the target side.